ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager MUST rekey the group in the following cases.

 * The application requires backward security - In this case, the group is rekeyed when a node joins the group as a new member.
-Therefore, a joining node cannot access communications in the group prior its joining.
+Therefore, a joining node cannot access communications in the group prior to its joining.

 * One or more nodes leave the group - That is, the group is rekeyed when one or more current members spontaneously request to leave the group (see {{sec-leave-req}}), or when the Group Manager forcibly evicts them from the group, e.g., due to expired or revoked authorization (see {{sec-leaving}}).
 Therefore, a leaving node cannot access communications in the group after its leaving, thus ensuring forward security in the group.